 Unemployment for male and female in Bhutan from 1999-2014.
-The trend shows that female unemployment rate has always been higher than that of male, and although the gap was seen closing in 2012, however, it again started widening for 2013 and 2014 with a 1.6 percent difference between male unemployment rate and female unemployment rate for 2014
+The trend shows that female unemployment rate has always been higher than that of male, and although the gap was seen closing in 2012, however, it again started widening for 2013 and 2014 with a 1.6 percent difference between male unemployment rate and female unemployment rate for 2014.

-As per the Unemployed Youth Perception Survey 2014, majority of job seekers (57%) said they had been seeking work for more than a year, and among them almost 42 percent of the university graduates were looking for more than one year.
+As per the Unemployed Youth Perception Survey 2014, majority of job seekers (57%) said they had been seeking work for more than a year, while 27 percent were unemployed for between six months and a year.
+Those looking for work for one to six months comprised almost 12 percent of the sample, and those searching for less than a month accounted for only 3.5 percent.